UpHabit/bull_exporter/README.md

 The dashboard pictured above is [available to download from grafana](https://grafana.com/grafana/dashboards/10128).
 It will work aslong as EXPORTER_STAT_PREFIX is not changed.

+## Queue Discovery
+Queues are discovered at start up by running `KEYS bull:*:id` this can also be triggered manually from the `/discover_queues` endpoint `curl -xPOST localhost:9538/discover_queues`

 ## Metrics

 | Metric                       | type    | description |